Cloud Strategy

 60–70%

-of avoidable cost is organisational, not infrastructural
+of avoidable cost is organisational

 Median parallel cloud teams in stalled programmes